vznh/vznh/README.md

 - 💼 I use `.m`, `.swift`, `.cpp` for my work.

 - 🔎 I use `.py`, `.c`, `.rs` for any of my research.

+- 🌟 My favorite, most experienced and most preferred language is TypeScript.

 - 🧑‍🎓 I'm delving more into open-source contribution.